 - Watch expiry dates – don’t keep or use medicines past their sell-by date

 - Take all unwanted and out-of-date medicines back to the pharmacy

 When Should I Worry

-When Should I Worry is a useful guide, developed by Cardiff University, to help parents manage respiratory tract infections (coughs, colds, sore throats, ear ache) in young children
+When Should I Worry allows you to download a useful guide, developed by Cardiff University, to help parents manage respiratory tract infections (coughs, colds, sore throats, ear ache) in young children.